ibm-cloud-docs/dr-automation-powervs/Orchestrator-and-service-details.md

 **Service CRN**:
 A Cloud Resource Name (CRN) uniquely identifying the DR service instance.
 This identifier is useful for tracking, API access, and integration with other IBM Cloud services.

+**Plan name**:
+Displays the subscription plan for the Power Virtual Server DR Automation service which is selected during initial deployment.
+The values are **DR Automation Public Plan**, **DR Automation Private Plan**.

 ## Global replication services pair
 {: #grs-serv-pai}